jaksa76/paxos/README.md

 members to recover.
 Our solution does not support recovery of members, but instead supports changing the members of the group.
 This allows us to avoid persistence and have a much higher throughput.

-# How to use it?
+## How to use it?

+### Basic Group

-This is the basic group implementation:
+This is the basic group implementation

+WARNING: The BasicGroup has several limitations, you should use the Dynamic Group instead.

 ```java
         // this is the list of members